Bienassss/StackHeapPython/README.md

 ### CommandInvoker Class Overview

 #### Description
 The `CommandInvoker` class plays a crucial role in handling commands in an application.
 It acts as the central point through which all user commands pass, executing and undoing them as needed.
 By employing the Singleton design pattern, it ensures that there is only one instance of `CommandInvoker` throughout the application, maintaining a consistent state across various components that might need to invoke commands.
+The command classes themselves are a perfect example of the principle of Abstraction, their functionality is apparent just from the method signature, and doesn't require any further knowledge to adopt.

 #### Singleton Design Pattern
 - **Purpose:** The Singleton pattern ensures that a class has only one instance and provides a global point of access to it which is useful since we want a single command interface.
 This is achieved in the `CommandInvoker` class using a custom metaclass, `SingletonMeta`, which controls instance creation.